blorente/naylang-documentation/src/parsing.md

 Usually, for an EBNF-like [@standard1996ebnf] grammar language to correctly assign operator precedence, auxiliary rules must be defined which clutter the grammar with unnecessary information, which is the case for example for LL(k)-grammar parser generators.
-ANTLRv4, however, can handle left-recursive rules as long as they are not indirect [@antlr4ref].
-It does so by assigning rule precedence based on the position of the alternative in the rule definition.
+ANTLRv4, however, can handle left-recursive rules as long as they are not indirect [@antlr4ref], which allows for the simplification of the grammars by introducing some ambiguity, which is resolved by assigning rule precedence based on the position of the alternative in the rule definition.
 This way, defining operator precedence becomes trivial:

 ```antlr
 // Using left-recursion and implicit rule precendence.